Click here to view 2016 Race Flyer

 Thank you for your interest in the 8th Annual Maureen T. O'Hara Teal There's A Cure 5K.

-July 4, 2016 race registration will be posted when available.
-View the 2016 race information now.
+July 4, 2016 race registration online or download PDF.
+View the 2016 race flyer.

 Bob McGray, PhD